First Canadian rover to explore the Moon

 Which of these names is your favourite?

 - Athabasca: Athabasca is a river flowing from the Rockies through Alberta to Lake Athabasca.
 Canada's rivers and streams have been the routes of the continent for millennia and continue to be pathways of discovery, transport and exchange.
-The names of the rivers also reflect Canada's diversity and heritage.
+The names of the rivers also reflect Canada's diversity and heritage: Athabasca originates from a Cree word that means "grass or reeds here and there."
 Future rovers from our fleet could continue this trend by taking names of other Canadian natural wonders.

 - Courage: To be brave and confident to do what you believe in, Courage is representative of the work that has led to the Canadian lunar rover.
 This lunar rover mission is the outcome of over two decades of building and refining our expertise in rover technology with Canadian industry and academia.